THE KPI CANVAS:

 #DataDrivenDesign #KPIs #MeasurementPlan #Analytics

-Your KPIs are what connects your design work to the business.
-They are able to align teams accross the entire organisation towards common objectives and goals.
+Your KPIs are what connects your design work to business.
+They are able to align each team effort across the whole company towards the same strategic objective.

 Start by creating a clear distinction between objectives and goals.